pvnlubenia/CRANBERRY/README.txt

 How to fill out 'model' structure
 =================================

-'model' is the input for the function network_numbers.
+'model' is the input for the function networkNumbers.
 It is a structure, representing the CRN, with the following fields:

    - id: name of the model
    - species: a list of all species in the network; this is left blank since incorporated into the function is a step which compiles all species used in the model